 - b.
 Synthesize: What stands out to you regarding the relationship of Trinity and salvation in Ephesians?
 Do you see any recurring themes?
 What patterns do you observe about the working of the Father, Son, and Holy Spirit?
 Are certain aspects of salvation associated with particular divine persons?
 How do the divine persons work together in bringing about salvation?
 What aspects of salvation does Paul emphasize? - c.
 Write: Based upon the preceding analysis, write a paper (6-8 pages, double spaced, 12 pt. font) summarizing what Ephesians teaches about the trinitarian nature of salvation.
 This is not a verse by verse commentary on Ephesians but a synthesis of the teaching of Ephesians regarding the relationship between Trinity and salvation.
 You will need to make a decision about how to structure your paper as you write.
-One simple way to structure your paper would be to organize your presentation in the following way: (a) Father in salvation, (b) Son in salvation, (c) Holy Spirit in salvation, (d) unity and distinction of the divine persons in salvation.
+One simple way to structure your paper would be to organize your presentation in the following way: (a) Father in salvation, (b) Son in salvation.
 In the last page or two of your paper, address the following questions for personal application: What was the most helpful thing you learned about the trinitarian nature of salvation from your study?
 What implications does this have for ministry?
 What implications does your study have for Christian ethics?
 Be sure to address the four window-panes of righteousness.
-DUE: Monday, November 2 by 11:59pm eastern time (submit to Canvas)
+DUE: Monday, May 31 by 11:59pm eastern time (submit to Canvas)